Make money scams are more common than you might think.

 There are two main types of pyramid schemes:

-- Schemes where you invest money, and then are paid “returns” that are really just made up of money people who came after you have invested.
+- Schemes where you invest money, and then are paid “returns”.
+(But the money you get is really just the money people who came after you put in.)

 - And schemes where you pay a fee to join a company and then primarily make money either by recruiting additional new members or by selling products or services to others who are also selling those same products or services.